-On 18th November we received a telephone call at the Bartlett from John Bartlett’s son, Mike, advising us that John had passed away at midday on Wednesday, November 17th.
-Very sad tidings indeed, though the news was not unexpected as John had been in hospital for several weeks, with a declining condition.
-Mike said he went peacefully and had said it was his time to go.
+On 18th November we received a telephone call at the Bartlett from John Bartlett’s son, Mike, advising us that John had passed away at midday on Wednesday, November 17th at home.
+Knowing that he was dying, against all medical advice he had discharged himself from hospital, wishing to die at home with his family, in his bed, in the house he had built.
+This he achieved, and he passed away peacefully.
 John was 94.
 There will be an obituary in The Times and donations for The Bartlett – which they know John would like – it was his passion.

 If you run a web search on his name you will discover a Wikipedia account of his career as a civil engineer, in which field he specialised in tunnelling, together with a footnote of his patronage of The Bartlett Maritime Research Centre and Library, in the National Maritime Museum Cornwall.